3 Reliable Small SUVs to Seek out and 1 to Skip

 Some people need a compact SUV that doesn’t take up too much room.
 These reliable small SUVs have high safety scores, the newest technology, and enough cargo space for everyone’s things.
 There’s also one sport utility vehicle worth skipping over, but it isn’t all bad news.
+Check out some of the best options from Mazda and Honda below.

 The number one pick for reliable small SUVs is the Mazda CX-50